 First: it works because it is simple in structure: an out-of-context retort by someone who is offended by a challenge.

-Fourth: this fable does important political work right now.
-In 2005, George W. Bush’s failure to respond to the flooding of the poor parts of New Orleans damaged is reputation.
+Fourth: this corvette fable does important political work right now.
+In 2005, George W. Bush’s failure to respond to the flooding of the poor parts of New Orleans damaged his reputation.
 The current Republican-controlled government faces a similar threat with the poor response to hurricane damage in Puerto Rico.
 How to disparage calls for a government response?
 If tax-funded disaster-recovery work is characterized as charity, and charity is “taking your money against your will and shoving something down your throat” like assistance to an island of Spanish-speakers, this tone of conversation may protect Republican reputations while delivering a minimal response.